mrspence/yjs-editorjs-binding/README.md

 ## Goals

 -   Release a stable solution for Editor JS binding.
--   Encourage pull requests to continue the development of this yJS Editor Binding.
+-   Encourage pull requests to continue the development of this yJS Editor JS Binding.

 ## Community